HomeDirectoriesThe Green Deception: When Business Listings Lie About Being Eco-Friendly

 • Increased regulatory scrutiny that affects compliant and non-compliant businesses alike

-The United Nations Climate Change initiative identifies greenwashing as a significant barrier to effective climate action, noting that deceptive environmental claims undermine market-based approaches to sustainability.
+The United Nations Climate Change initiative calls greenwashing a serious barrier to climate action, noting that deceptive environmental claims undermine market-based approaches to sustainability.

 Myth: Industry self-regulation is sufficient to address greenwashing in business listings.